aletc1/redux-scaffolding/README.md

 ```

 ### Advanced configureStore
-Suppose that you want to integrate the current `redux-scaffolding` in an existing redux application with an
+Suppose that you want to integrate the current `redux-scaffolding-ts` in an existing redux application with an
 existing configureStore method.
 The only thing you need to do is pass your custom createStore and your root reducer to `storeBuilder.getStore(...)`

 ```typescript